facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 ### Threading

 To date, on Android, all native module async methods execute on one thread.
-On iOS, each native module can provide its method queue, or have React Native generate a method queue for it.
-On iOS, native modules also have an API to get a hold of the method queue on which their async methods are executed.

-Native modules should not have any assumptions about what thread they are being called on, as the current assignment is subject to change in the future.
-If a blocking call is required, the heavy work should be dispatched to an internally managed worker thread, and any callbacks distributed from there.